api-platform/docs/schema-generator/getting-started.md

 ## Installation

-If you use [the API Platform distribution](../distribution/index.md), the Schema Generator is already installed as a development dependency of your project and can be invoked through Docker:
+If you use [the API Platform Symfony variant](../symfony/index.md), the Schema Generator is already installed as a development dependency of your project and can be invoked through Docker:

 ```console